-I have climbed Kilimanjaro over 35 times and have compiled all of our key pages in one location so it is easy to come back to one location as you search important information on climbing Kilimanjaro.
-Remember that 100% aim to reach the summit of Kilimanjaro each year less than 60% of people on any given year make it to the summit.
+Making sure our clients have access to all the best information is extremely important to us!
+We have compiled all of our key pages on climbing Kilimanjaro here, in one location, so that you have one place to search for all of our advice.
+Remember, only less than 60% of people on any given year make it to the summit of Kilimanjaro.
 The two biggest reasons are lack of physical preparation and lack of acclimatization.
-We have helped over 3,000 people to summit on our 8 day Lemosho Route Climbs.
-First check out our Kilimanjaro climbing video.
-Check out all our upcoming trips to Kilimanjaro.
+Because of this, we want to give our clients all the tools necessary to be successful.
+We have helped over 3,000 people to summit on our 8 day Lemosho Route climbs.
+Firstly, check out our Kilimanjaro climbing video, then check out our upcoming trips to Kilimanjaro.

 Respect the Guides and Staff on Kilimanjaro

-We have to respect the local people, pay them well and treat them as family.
-Our Head Guide was Voted The Best Kilimanjaro Guide.
-We have our own staff on the ground for 8 years now and don’t outsource our services.
-We have been building a team now for 15 years offering only quality service.
-This costs more, but most companies cut corners in the areas of staff costs and service.
+One of the first things that we emphasize to people wanting to go to Kilimanjaro is that we have to respect the local people who work on the mountain.
+Therefore, you must pay them well and treat them as family.
+This is how we approach our Kilimanjaro climbs!
+Our head guide was Voted The Best Kilimanjaro Guide.
+We have our own staff on the ground for 10 years now and don’t outsource our services.
+We have been building our expert team for 15 years, making sure our team gives only the highest quality service.
+This definitely costs a bit more, however most companies cut corners in the areas of staff costs and service.
 Safety is our teams number one concern.
 READ SOME REVIEWS.

 2).
 Pick the best acclimatization itinerary for your Kilimanjaro climb